AlexBuildsLTS/Todo-IT/README.md

 # Todo IT - Part 1

 ## Overview
 This is the first part of a three-part project to build a Todo application.
 This initial phase focuses on creating the fundamental models (classes) with an emphasis on encapsulation and abstraction.

 ## Project Structure
 The project consists of three main classes:
 1. Person
 2. TodoItem
 3. TodoItemTask

+# Todo Application

+## UML Class Diagram

 |                      Person                      |                      TodoItem                      |                   TodoItemTask                   |
 |--------------------------------------------------|----------------------------------------------------|--------------------------------------------------|
 | - id: int                                        | - id: int                                          | - id: int                                        |